 Even though this is all obsolete, it is again made possible by a set of modifications and patches made to the open-source Asterisk PBX server.
 It allows users to dial into the system via a variety of access methods, including the regular public switched telephone network and SIP.
 The user is presented with a ringing line.
 The ringing can be disconnected and the trunk seized by playing a 2600 tone into the line.
 Thereafter, the call can be diverted to another number or to a series of internal recordings and functions that reside on the server/switch by playing MF or multifrequency tones into the line.

 This is all perfectly legal, as the system is totally private.
 It is really more than a simulation.
 The call is going over a trunk group of 24 SF/MF trunks, although both sides of the trunks are terminated on the same PC.
 The hardware that makes this possible is two extra dedicated Ethernet cards on the PC running T1 over Ethernet protocol over a loopback Ethernet cable.
 Your incoming call gets looped over one of the 24 trunks before terminating back on the same switch, so you have 2600 and MF control.

-I have maintained a public ProjectMF system for over a year now.
+I have maintained a public ProjectMF system since 2006.
 At last old-timers, aspiring phone phreaks, and the curious can experience the clandestine thrill of blue boxing their own calls!
 I have extended Phiber's original patches to add to the realism and reliability of the system.
 Lots of the old tricks are possible, including trunk "stacking",as illustrated in one of the Phonetrips recordings.